zackproser/procrastiproxy/README.md

 ## Configurable and dynamic block list

-The block list is in memory and is implemented as a map for fast lookups.
+The block list is kept in-memory and is implemented as a map for fast lookups.
 You can set your baseline block list in `.procrastiproxy.yaml`.
 It can be modified at runtime via the admin control endpoints described below.

 ## Admin control